Franciszek Jarecki: Early life

 Jarecki was born in 1931 in Gdów, a town near Kraków.
 His family soon moved to Stanisławów, where his father died in 1939, and in 1945 was deported by the Soviets to Bytom, Upper Silesia.
 He was a graduate of a prestigious Polish Air Force Academy in Dęblin.
 Some time in the early 1950s, he was moved to Słupsk in northern Poland, near the Baltic Sea.
 There he flew MiG-15s as a few of them were operated by the Polish Air Force.

 Defection

 On the morning of March 5, 1953 (coincidentally, the day of Joseph Stalin's death), Jarecki escaped Poland in a MiG-15.
 The decision was a very risky one, as the People's Army of Poland had previously shot those who tried to escape.
 For example, Edward Pytko, an instructor at Dęblin, tried to escape to West Germany in 1952, but was stopped by Soviet aircraft over East Germany and handed back to the Poles; Pytko was charged with high treason and executed.

-Jarecki flew from Słupsk to the field airport at Rønne on the Danish island of Bornholm, where Jarecki landed, wheels intact.
+Jarecki flew from Słupsk to the field airport at Rønne on the Danish island of Bornholm.
 The whole trip took him only a few minutes.
 There, specialists from the United States, called by Danish authorities, thoroughly checked the plane.
 According to international regulations, they returned it by ship to Poland a few weeks later.